Did you know that most cases of thyroid disease are autoimmune in nature? (1)

 Yes, this is known as seronegative autoimmune thyroiditis, or serum-negative Hashimoto’s.

-80-90% of people with Hashimoto’s will have TPO antibodies, TG antibodies or both.
+80-90 percent of people with Hashimoto’s will have TPO antibodies, TG antibodies, or both.
 However, some people will never test positive for thyroid antibodies, yet may have full blown Hashimoto’s, with all the symptoms associated with it.

 In serum negative Hashimoto’s, the person will still have the hypoechoic pattern on their thyroid gland that is seen with Hashimoto’s upon ultrasound examination.
 They will also have thyroid antibodies, but will not have measurable circulating thyroid antibodies.

-People who do not have thyroid antibodies will likely have smaller thyroid glands and are less likely to have goiter compared to people with Hashimoto’s antibodies.
+People who do not have thyroid antibodies will likely have smaller thyroid glands and be less likely to have goiters compared to people with Hashimoto’s antibodies.

 Serum-negative Hashimoto’s should be treated the same way as serum-positive Hashimoto’s, of course, with the exception of tracking thyroid antibodies.
 In serum-positive Hashimoto’s, thyroid antibodies can be used as a marker to determine if one has reduced the autoimmune process.

 Stage 3: Subclinical Hypothyroidism

-The next stage of Hashimoto’s is known as subclinical hypothyroidism.
+The third stage of Hashimoto’s is known as subclinical hypothyroidism.

-In the world of conventional medicine, this stage is controversial in terms of treating.
-They may take a “wait and watch approach,” but if nothing is done, this is the stage where one would begin to experience more symptoms and will eventually progress to overt hypothyroidism.
+In the world of conventional medicine, this stage is controversial in terms of treatment.
+Doctors may take a “wait and watch approach,” but if nothing is done, this is the stage where one would begin to experience more symptoms that will eventually progress to overt hypothyroidism.

 Some individuals have been able to reverse their condition at this stage without using medications, but I would not linger in this stage for too long, as an elevated TSH contributes to thyroid gland inflammation.
 Studies have shown that adding a small dose of thyroid medication to lower the TSH at this stage, results in a reduction of thyroid antibodies and can also make a big difference in your symptoms.
 (11)